AnyChart/docs.anychart.com/Stock_Charts/Series/Stick.md

 ## Overview

-Stick Series are quite an like [Column](Column), but with no width.
+Stick Series is very similar to [Column](Column) but with no width.
 Read more about Stick Series in the [Stick Series tutorial](../../Basic_Charts/Stick_Chart).

 ## AnyStock Stick Series Adjustment

 ### Data

 The data in stocks should be formatted as a table, there are two ways of setting it: as an array of arrays or as an array of objects.

-Using the first way, you define the values only and then map the dataSet.
-In the second case you need to name each value and then map the dataSet as well.
-Let's create two samples with the same data differently arranged.
+Here is how to set data as an array of arrays, array contains values and then you map the data set to tell the component which column contains values.

 ```
 // set the data